nbuechler/friendly-finder/README.md

 # friendly-finder
 Displaying friend connections and shared info

+## Notes:
+-This project probably will not have much done with it -But it's a vertical slice of something important

 ##
 Please consider sharing this software as 'copylefted' as I would appreciate respecting this license: